Cranham C of E Primary School

 DT Implementation: How we teach and learn...

-Our curriculum is delivered through carefully planned units of work and focus on four main ideas of development.
-Children explore the four main themes as the progress through their primary education that include: Structures, Mechanisms, Textiles and Cooking and Nutrition.
-The units are delivered using a spiral curriculum: this means that each of the themes is revisited in each key phase, and pupils revisit each theme through a new unit that consolidates and builds on prior learning.
-The Design and Technology curriculum is delivered by a range of teachers and includes visiting specialists where appropriate.
-Staff receive CPD from working alongside specialist teachers, craftworkers etc. Each unit of work has been planned with purposeful links to the class topics and takes account of the pupils interests.
+The units are delivered using a spiral curriculum: this means that each of the themes is revisited in each key phase, through units which consolidate and builds on prior learning.
+The design and technology curriculum is delivered by a range of teachers and includes visiting specialists where appropriate.
+Staff receive CPD from working alongside specialist teachers and craftworkers.
+Each unit of work has been planned with purposeful links to the class topics and takes account of the pupils' interests.
 As each theme is explored, children take time to study and evaluate previous designs and applications in real life contexts.
 They experiment with new ideas to gain understanding.
 Class discussion and reasoning takes place when evaluating work, with children encouraged to comment on strengths and weaknesses in their work and that of others.
 Staff take time to introduce and model the correct vocabulary for the units of work being completed and we take care to make links with previous learning.
-Teachers assess the pupils understanding, application of skills and final pieces of work, along with their ability to evaluate.
-We provide feedback to children as their progress throughout each unit of work and support individuals as required, ensuring that all learners experience the process of, exploring, designing, making and evaluating.
+Teachers assess the pupils' understanding, application of skills and final pieces of work, along with their ability to evaluate.
+We provide feedback to children as they progress throughout each unit of work and support individuals as required, ensuring that all learners experience the process of exploring, designing, making and evaluating.
 We strive to provide the children with opportunities to celebrate their designs and enable them to exhibit and display their final pieces where possible.
 The school is committed to adapt an environmentally friendly approach, and resources projects with care, making use of recycled materials when available.

 The EYFS framework is structured very differently to the national curriculum, yet pupils are given daily opportunities to develop their creativity and their use of simple tools.
 They too explore across the year the four main concepts, through a more play-based experience and linked to topics chosen throughout the year.